 This module develops your listening and speaking skills.
 Youll learn how to use these skills in order to get the most out of your lectures and seminars, or meetings with your supervisor during your degree.

 You'll learn English through a topic related to your interests.
 Examples of previous topics include drama, music, engineering, history and literature.

-If you are going onto study a postgraduate course in business, you will take the Business Language in Context module.
+If you are going onto study a postgraduate course in business, you'll take the Business Language in Context module.

 As well as the above modules you'll have time with your tutor to address questions you may have about your language and learning.
 There'll also be time for you to continue with your studies independently.